 CrypticRock.com – That is a very positive thing and really admirable to see your strength.
 We all have trials and tribulations in life.
 It is great that you have lived to tell the story about everything.
 It all makes you a stronger person.

 Cherie Currie – Yes it does.
 People have been through a lot worse than me as well.
 That always sets me straight whenever I feel regret, anger, or resentment.
 I think about the harrowing experiences other people have gone through and come out ok.
 They are my heroes.
 Someone has always had it tougher than you.
-That is what I always try and remember when I have those dark days.
+That is what I always try to remember when I have those dark days.
 We all have those days.

-CrypticRock.com – Yes, it is all about putting things in the proper prospective.
+CrypticRock.com – Yes, it is all about putting things in the proper perspective.
 Obviously it has been thirty-five years since The Runaways dissolved.
 Since then, each member has gone on to continue music careers respectively.
 One can imagine you have been asked the question many times over.
 Have you found resolve that sadly a reunion will not happen?

 Cherie Currie – I was always the last one that believed it could happen.
 I have worked with Joan Jett; I have been on stage with her numerous times.
 I have worked with Lita Ford; I have been on stage with her numerous times.
 I just did not understand why the three of us could not come together.
 I think I held on too tightly to that.
 Of course, when something dissolves in a way that was not the best, you always want to resolve it.